apparata/Markin/README.md

 ## License

-Markin is available under the MIT License.
+Markin is available under the Zero-Clause BSD license.
 See the LICENSE file in the repository for details.

 ## Usage